This tutorial shows you how to:

 cd(fullfile(docroot, 'toolbox', 'coder', 'examples'))

-Copy the reentrant_win
+Copy the reentrant_win folder to

 your local working folder.